 You can make your own codes, but before I walk you through that process, let me show you how they work.
 Students solve the problem on the front of each task card, and then scan the QR code on the back of the card with a device like an iPad, tablet, or phone.
 When they do, they will automatically be taken to the written answer that YOU programmed in when you created the code!

-Susanna from Whimsy Workshop Teaching used my free Telling Time Task cards (shown above) with her second graders, and she asked one of her students to demonstrate how to scan the QR code on the back of the task card.
+Susanna from Whimsy Workshop Teaching used my Telling Time Task cards with her second graders, and she asked one of her students to demonstrate how to scan the QR code on the back of the task card.
 Just watch as Ashley explains in less than 30 seconds what to do!
 It’s adorable, and informative, too!

 Ashley doesn’t tell you which app she used, but there are many free QR Code Reader apps for every device.
 Here’s a link to a free QR Code Reader for an iPhone.
 Just download the app on your mobile device and touch it to open it.
 Hold the camera lens over the QR code, scan it, and the answer pops up!
 How cool is that?